Data Centers in Vienna

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): The Vienna Internet eXchange (VIX) is the primary peering point in the region.
-VIX facilitates efficient local traffic exchange, reducing latency and transit costs for connected networks.
+Internet Exchange Points (IXPs): The Vienna Internet eXchange (VIX) is the primary peering point, facilitating efficient traffic exchange for over 100 participants across the region.

 Power Analysis